 The entire island has excellent walking.
 The Corfu Trail (www.thecorfutrail.com) traverses the island from north to south and takes between eight and 12 days to complete.
 You can organise a trip through Aperghi Travel, or simply arrange a day’s guided hiking with Corfu Walks & Hikes.

 Corfiot cuisine shows the delicious influences of many cultures, especially Italian.
-Great restaurants and tavernas are scattered throughout the Old Town.
+Solid, but few outstanding, restaurants and tavernas are scattered throughout the Old Town.

 Drinking & Nightlife